elomasney/Spill-the-Beau-Tea/README.md

 - HTML code was used to create the accordion menus on the profile favourites, admin profile, and user feedback and edited for this project.
 Code was taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/components/collapse/) and edited.

 **_Favicon_**
 - Code snippet used to generate a favicon for this website.
 This code was inserted into the html document in the `<head>` section.
 I have also included the source files for this in the favicon folder.
-The website used to generate the favicon and associated files was [Favicon.io](https://favicon.io/).
+The website used to generate the favicon and associated files was [Red Ketchup](https://redketchup.io/favicon-generator)
+.
 ### **Content**
 ### **Media**
 **Images:**